 - Review cyber risks in the short and medium term

-- Manage shifts in supply chain where possible
+- Manage shifts in supply chains where possible

 Changes to UK corporate governance and reporting you should be aware of